-A key feature of the strangeon EOS is the presence of simple scaling relations with respect to the surface baryon density, $n_{\text{sur}}$.
-For a fixed potential depth per quark, $\tilde{\epsilon}$, this manifests as a strong linear correlation between the macroscopic properties (e.g., mass and angular momentum) of stellar models computed for different values of $n_{\text{sur}}$, as explicitly demonstrated in Figs.~\ref{fig: rho_rho}, \ref{fig: m_m}, and \ref{fig: j_j}.
+For a fixed potential depth per quark, $\tilde{\epsilon}$, this manifests as a strong linear correlation between the macroscopic properties (e.g., mass and angular momentum) of stellar models computed for different values of $n_{\text{sur}}$, as explicitly demonstrated in figures~\ref{fig: rho_rho}, \ref{fig: m_m}, and \ref{fig: j_j}.
 This scaling behavior provides a powerful computational advantage, significantly simplifying the exploration of the parameter space.
 It allows us to efficiently map the properties across the full range of $n_{\text{sur}}$ and accurately identify the regions of interest for our subsequent analysis on ergostar formation.

 Upon examining these scaling relations, a notable distinction emerges.
-For the central densities (Fig.~\ref{fig: rho_rho}) and gravitational masses (Fig.~\ref{fig: m_m}), the linear fits are remarkably similar across the different $\tilde{\epsilon}$ families.
+For the central densities (figure~\ref{fig: rho_rho}) and gravitational masses (figure~\ref{fig: m_m}), the linear fits are remarkably similar across the different $\tilde{\epsilon}$ families.
 The slopes of the best-fit lines exhibit only a very weak dependence on $\tilde{\epsilon}$, resulting in the three dashed lines being nearly coincident.
-This suggests that the properties of the minimum-mass stable ergostar scale in a nearly universal manner with the properties of the maximum-mass spherical star, largely independent of the EOS stiffness.
+This suggests that the properties of the minimum-mass stable ergostar scale in a nearly universal manner with the properties of the maximum-mass stable ergostar, largely independent of the EOS stiffness.

-In stark contrast, the scaling relation for the angular momentum (Fig.~\ref{fig: j_j}) demonstrates a strong and systematic dependence on $\tilde{\epsilon}$.
+In stark contrast, the scaling relation for the angular momentum (figure~\ref{fig: j_j}) demonstrates a strong and systematic dependence on $\tilde{\epsilon}$.
 The slope of the linear fit decreases monotonically as $\tilde{\epsilon}$ increases, with values of $0.62$, $0.51$, and $0.46$ for $\tilde{\epsilon}=0.1, 1,$ and $3 \, \rm MeV$, respectively.
-This trend has a direct physical interpretation that is qualitatively visible in the $J$--$M$ plane (Fig.~\ref{fig:j_m}).
+This trend has a direct physical interpretation that is qualitatively visible in the $J$--$M$ plane (figure~\ref{fig:j_m}).
 A smaller slope in the $J_{\text{min-ergo}}$--$J_{\text{max-ergo}}$ relation implies a larger vertical separation between the lower and upper boundaries of the stable ergostar domain in the $J$--$M$ plane.
 Physically, this signifies that a stiffer EOS (larger $\tilde{\epsilon}$) supports a wider range of angular momenta over which stable ergostars can exist.